CReizner/SharpAstrology.HumanDesign/README.md

 using SharpAstrology.Ephemerides;
 using SharpAstrology.Interfaces;

-// Using the IEphemerides implementation from SharpAstrology.SwissEph var ephemeridesService = new SwissEphemeridesService(ephType: EphType.Moshier);
+// Using the IEphemerides implementation from SharpAstrology.SwissEph.
+// Use swiss eph files or jpl files for more accuracy so that the results are in alignment with online HD chart calculators. var ephemeridesService = new SwissEphemeridesService(ephType: EphType.Moshier);
 using IEphemerides eph = ephemeridesService.CreateContext();